federicobaldini/federicobaldini/README.md

 I developed even a file system analyzer for the frontend projects (configurable for many others, not only frontend) using Rust.
 This tool create a project tree based on files and directories and then print it in different files in .json format, to give an instant view of the project architecture with the help of some .json visualizer like [Json Crack](https://jsoncrack.com/), for internal use of Gamindo.
 The structures printed besides the project tree based on files and directories can be for example the tree of the components dependencies.

-In my free time I always work on some personal project, they are often learning project based on different resources, linked in the credits inside the relative README.md file of the repositories, check them out!
+In my free time I always work on some personal project, they are often learning project based on different resources, linked in the credit inside the relative README.md file of the repository, check them out!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://it.linkedin.com/in/federicobaldini)